-At my last startup, we had a saying, “often wrong, but never in doubt.”
-We used this phrase to underscore the conviction with which we executed our strategy and rallied both employees and customers behind it, even if that strategy required iteration from time-to-time.
+In my startup circles, we have a saying, “often wrong, but never in doubt”.
+We use this phrase to underscore the conviction with which startups execute their strategy and rally both employees and customers behind it, even if that strategy requires iteration from time-to-time.
 Indeed, conviction is a powerful force in the science of persuasion.
 Toastmasters international speaker, Mohammed Qahtani, masterfully employed this tactic in his 2015 World Championship winning talk, The Power of Words.
-In it he asserts how “words when said and articulated in the right way can change someone’s mind, they can alter someone’s belief.”
+In it he asserts how “words when said and articulated in the right way can change someone’s mind, they can alter someone’s belief” (and uses a clevel little example to prove it).
 Still, while the power of conviction may be well understood and very powerful in a sales context, summoning it isn’t automatic.

 In the hit sitcom, Seinfeld, George Costanza teaches Jerry to defeat a lie detector by invoking the convictive mantra, “It’s not a lie, if you believe it.”
 For most of us though, operating with fake conviction is as detrimentally transparent as a squeaky-voiced minor with a fake I.D. trying to buy beer at a liquor store.
 Conviction needs to reside within you and stem from real-world mastery and personal experience.
 The good news is while a personal experience is the quickest road to conviction, much like excitement, credibility, and lightsaber skills, conviction can be transferred.

 Customer stories and data like usage metrics or industry statistics can all fuel your team’s conviction on a particular topic.
-Picking an enemy for your product or service (i.e. a polarizing message against a generally accepted practice or status-quo state that your solution address) is a tactic that can generate almost instantaneous conviction in your customer interactions (for example, in our last business our enemy was the dreaded annual performance review).
+Leading with what you believe is also a surefire way to instantly manifest massive amounts of conviction, as is picking an enemy for your product or service.
+In fact, taking a polarizing position against a generally accepted practice or status-quo state that your solution address can generate almost instantaneous conviction in your customer interactions (for example, in my third startup our enemy was the dreaded annual performance review).
 Regardless of the strategy, the key to delivering your message with compelling gusto is practice and familiarity.
 Nail that and your audience will be powerless to resist it!

 It’s amazing how many simple yet powerful persuasion tactics can be used in support of our sales efforts.
 Backed by science and the study of human behavior, there’s no reason not to use them early and often in the field.
 Don’t believe me?
 I find your lack of faith disturbing…